Pop Rock (horse)

-On his next start, it managed to get the closest to Deep Impact in the 2006 Group 1 Arima Kinen and was beaten to second by Admire Moon in the 2007 Japan Cup.
+On his next start, he managed to get the closest to Deep Impact (who won the Japanese Triple Crown in 2005 and the Japan Cup in 2006) in the 2006 Group 1 Arima Kinen and was beaten to second by Admire Moon in the 2007 Japan Cup.

 In 2010 Pop Rock was sold to new owners and was trained in Ireland by Takashi Kodama.
-It won on his European debut at Galway Racecourse in July 2010.
-Its final race was the Irish St. Leger but it trailed the field and was then retired to stud.
+He won on his European debut at Galway Racecourse in July 2010.
+His final race was the Irish St. Leger but he trailed the field and was then retired to stud.